What is a Multiple in Math? All Kids Need To Know

 Number 30: 30, 60, 90, 120, …

-Teaching kids the definition of multiplication and asking them to find a multiple of 3 will be much more fun if you include fun activities like the above interactive activity and math games.
+Teaching kids the definition of multiplication and asking them to find a multiple of 3 will be much more fun if you include fun activities like the above interactive activity.
+Alternatively, use math riddles, games or puzzles like the ones below.

 Multiples Hopscotch